Charliemowood/atom-guide/README.md

 It may be the case that none of the default themes that come with Atom meet your needs.
 There are lots of themes to choose from online which you can add to Atom.

-To get more themes navigate to the core settings of Atom as you did in the previous section.

 #### Procedure for Installing a New Theme

+1. To get more themes navigate to the core settings of Atom as you did in the previous section.
-1. On the left of the screen select **Install**.
+2. On the left of the screen select **Install**.
-2. Check **Themes** to the right of the search bar.
+3. Check **Themes** to the right of the search bar.
-3. Search for the theme you would like using the search bar.
+4. Search for the theme you would like using the search bar.
 You can find more information about the themes available [here](https://atom.io/themes).
-4. Click install.
+5. Click install.
 When the theme has finished downloading, it will be available for you to select from the dropdown in **Themes** as you did with the [default themes](#installing-and-applying-themes).

 --------------------------------------------------------------------
 # Contributing

 This guide is built in Markdown.
-To download the guide locally on your machine, make changes and be able to preview changes: follow these steps.
+Use the following procedure to download the guide locally on your machine, make changes and be able to preview changes.

 #### Downloading and Building this Guide Locally on your System

-1. Download this repository and change directory into the repository provided.
+1. Download this repository and change directory into the repository provided:

     ```bash
     git clone https://github.com/Charliemowood/atom-guide && cd atom-guide